reideast/machine-learning-algorithm/README.md

    * You may change the filter to choose another file type, but if the file is not formatted with commas, the program will not be able to recognise columns

-1. Fill in column titles for your data, and select the column that holds your category labels
+1. [Optional] Customise column titles for your data, and select the column that holds your category labels, and then click Update Metadata

-1. Click Load CSV File to process the entire file
+   * If the program mis-identifies the label column it will show a warning.
+Simply choose the radio button that corresponds to the correct label column.

 1. Click Train on Data Set to generate the model

    * The data will be randomly subdivided in ten different ways, generating ten models from these different training sets

-1. View the different models with the Previous and Next buttons
+1. View the different models with the Previous and Next buttons.
+View the training set & predictions, with wrong predictions highlighted.
+View the Classification Accuracy for each model + training set, along with average CA.

 1. Click Save Results to choose a directory to output the generated files.